leouchoa/cheatsheets/vim/README.md

 - Cut text to a specified letter: `cfLETTER`
   - Example: consider the word `texttt`.
 We can use `cft` to delete all letter ou to the first match of the letter `t` which means that the resulting text of the deletion will be `tt`.
   - Another example: `cf1` --> `text1text2` = `text2`
+- capital p (`P`) lets you paste above the line
+- in insert mode, pressing `o` lets you jump between beginning/end of selected text

 # Folding